 David Fleay Wildlife Park

 David Fleay Wildlife Park is a wildlife park with a difference, nestled in the Gold Coast’s secluded bushland.
-It’s home to many native animals, both common and rare, and provides a quiet and peaceful environment for all ages to explore.
-This park has a long tradition of breeding and displaying Queensland’s native animals—a legacy of founder, Dr David Fleay—and aims to inspire people to share in their conservation.
+It’s home to many native animals, both common and rare, and provides a quiet and peaceful environment for all ages to explore and learn.
+This park has a long tradition for wildlife educational experiences with a focus on Queensland’s native animals—a legacy of founder, Dr David Fleay—and aims to inspire people to connect with and support Queensland’s beautiful and unique national parks, and the wildlife within.

 Don’t miss the daily wildlife talks with our Park Rangers and be sure to check out the crocodiles, cassowaries, koalas, platypus, tree-kangaroos, and an amazing variety of birds, reptiles and cute nocturnal mammals, including squirrel gliders and bilbies!